ros2/ros2_documentation/source/Tutorials/Intermediate/Get-Backtrace-in-ROS2.rst

   We understand this can be a pain, so it might encourage you to rather have each node possible as a separately included launch file to make debugging easier.
   An example set of arguments might be ``--ros-args -r __node:=<node_name> --params-file /absolute/path/to/params.yaml`` (as a template).

-Once your server crashes, you'll see a prompt like below in the specific server's terminal.
+Once your node crashes, you'll see a prompt like below in the specific server's terminal.
 At this point you can now get a backtrace.

 .. code-block:: bash